Virginsubjects/StageDUT/README.md

 In the concerns folder each file lists the words of each concern, one per line.

-When user selects a file, html colorized file shows up on the right from the frame, however into this new file where colorized has been carried out, it seems that there would have been some inexpected outcomings.
+When user selects a file, html colorized file shows up on the right from the frame, however into this new file where colorization has been carried out, it seems that there would have been some inexpected outcomings.

 Even though it works in a regular navigator like Chrome, we'll face to this point